 - We engage with customers on our platform and encourage the completion of audits and surveys to acquire additional data, which enables us to further refine our communications.

 We are already working with Trukee Donner Public Utility District (TDPUD) in California to help their customers reduce their consumption.
-TDPUD is eager to assist its customers in making behavioural changes to reduce their water and power consumption.
-Our data science and behavioural science-based customer engagement platform solutions will empower TDPUD customers to make sustainable adjustments to their water and power consumption patterns through personalised data insights and advice.
+TDPUD is eager to assist its customers in making behavioral changes to reduce their water and power consumption.
+Our data science and behavioral science-based customer engagement platform solutions will empower TDPUD customers to make sustainable adjustments to their water and power consumption patterns through personalized data insights and advice.